McDonald’s sued over hot coffee spill three decades after landmark case

 McDonald’s did not immediately respond to a request for comment by The Independent.

-Franchise owner-operator Peter Ou told The Today Show that the restaurant had strict safety protocols to ensure lids on hot beverages are secure.
+Franchise owner-operator Peter Ou told The Independent in an email that the restaurant had strict safety protocols to ensure lids on hot beverages are secure.

 “We take every customer complaint seriously — and when Ms Childress reported her experience to us later that day, our employees and management team spoke to her within a few minutes and offered assistance.
-We’re reviewing this new legal claim in detail,” Mr Ou told the programme via email.
+We’re reviewing this new legal claim in detail,” Mr Ou said.

 In 1992, Stella Liebeck sued McDonald’s after sustaining third-degree burns when a hot coffee spilt in her lap at a restaurant in New Mexico.